 Community management is about relationships and how your business seizes opportunities to interact with your audience across your social media accounts.
 It allows your business to be proactive and reactive to your audience.
 This overall task should be delegated to an employee or a team within your business who have an understanding of your social strategy, goals, objectives and the nuances of your audience.

 To assist with community management, your business may even consider investing in online Chabot’s.
-A Chabot is a computer program or an artificial intelligence that fulfils a conversation with an individual via pre-set textual methods.
+A Chabot is a computer program or artificial intelligence that fulfils a conversation with an individual via pre-set textual methods.
 Chatbots are useful in certain situations and may not be beneficial in all circumstances.

 When executing your community management plan, ensure it incorporates your crisis management plan.
 As explained in our previous blog, a crisis management plan is a process your business should follow to deal with a sudden situation that could threaten, affect or harm your organisation.